scharles7/scharles7/README.md

 I'm a **Business Intelligence Analyst** and **Certified Scrum Master**, recently graduated with an **Masters of Science in Business Analytics** from the University of the Pacific.
 I turn raw data into insights, guide agile teams through meaningful work, and create visual stories that drive real decisions.

-📌 Currently seeking **full-time opportunities** in Business Analytics, Product Analytics, or Agile Project Delivery.
+📌 Currently seeking **full-time opportunities** in Business Analytics, Data Analytics, Product Analytics, or Agile Project Delivery.

 ---